glacsweb/BergProbe/pydgps/README.txt

 for the glacsweb.org project
 April 2021

+Base station wakes up periodically and starts sending dGPS corrections Rovers wake up at the same time and store fixes

 pyb - files that should be flashed or copied onto the microcontrollers client - code run separately on a PC